 TSEG - The Low Countries Journal of Social and Economic History follows a thorough, double-blind, peer review procedure, by external reviewers for all its research articles.
 The anonymity of authors and reviewers will be monitored with the utmost care.
 Publications of a commentary or opinion nature may not be sent for external peer review but will include extensive editorial review and revisions.

-To ensure permanency of all publications, this journal utilises CLOCKSS archiving systems to create permanent archives for the purposes of preservation and restoration.
+To ensure permanency of all publications, this journal utilises the Portico digital preservation service to create permanent archives for the purposes of preservation and restoration.

 TSEG - The Low Countries Journal of Social and Economic History fully supports and encourages author self-archiving of all content (sometimes termed 'green' open access).
 This journal will be registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policy of the journal is clear.